 Mainstream Success: Trey Songz released his fourth album, Passion, Pain, and Pleasure in 2010.
 This album would include his biggest hit yet, a collaborative effort with Nicki Minaj called "Bottoms Up."
 Eventually, the track was certified three times platinum.
 For the first time, Trey Songz embarked on a tour following the release of his fourth album.

 After releasing his fifth album, Chapter V, in 2012, Trey Songz toured once again across North America.
 In 2016, Trey Songz had his next album debut at the top spot on the Billboard Top 200 with the release of Trigger.
 In 2017, he released Tremaine, his seventh studio album.
 Once again, the album achieved platinum status.
 In 2018, Trey Songz released a number of mixtapes.

 Musical Style: Trey Songz is an R&B singer with a tenor vocal range, although his songs sometimes defy classification into a single genre.
 Trey Songz has displayed a rare ability to blend emotional vocals with more traditional hip-hop sounds.
 According to Trey Songz, his influences include R. Kelly, Usher, and Prince.
 Trey Songz has also exhibited considerable rapping skills.
 Of all his albums, Chapter V shows the most versatility and range.

 Acting Career: Trey Songz has also experienced some success in the entertainment world.
 He typically appears as himself in various television series such as Lincoln Heights and Total Divas.
-In the film world, Trey Songz has appeared as an actor on more than one occasion, such as Texas Chainsaw 3D and Baggage Claim.
+In the film world, Trey Songz has appeared as an actor in several productions, such as Texas Chainsaw 3D and Baggage Claim.

 Personal Life: Not much is known about Trey Songz's personal life, although in 2019 he announced the birth of his first child, a son.
 He is also reported to have had a relationship with Khloe Kardashian in the past.